+Field Trips:

-Field Trips: scored as labs
+scored as labs

-I'm planning two or three field trips which will take place during lab time (approximately); Gadsby power plant: 8/2/08 & Rocky Mountain Power: 10/7/08.
+I'm planning three field trips which will take place during lab time (approximately); Gadsby power plant, Rocky Mountain Power, and U of U cogeneration plant.
 You will be responsible for your own transportation.
 If you cannot make a field trip you will have to make it up with some personal field investigation.
 Field trip reports will be graded with your labs.